 Toronto is a most excellent place to live.
 The nightlife is bumpin’ and the food is fantastic.
 It’s an absolutely fabulous Canadian metropolis with a lot to offer, and that includes a wide variety of urban Canadian wildlife.
 No moose or beavers here—we’re talking city pests that have the power to take over your property and take all of your lunch money.
 Here’s a who’s-who list of pests in Toronto.

 - German Cockroaches – This is everyone’s favorite pest to hate.
 Cockroaches are just plain icky and they can bring disease and a gross factor to your home or business if you see one.
 German cockroaches are incredibly common in the greater Toronto area—you may see them as they scurry away like freaked-out vampires when you turn on the lights.
 They love warm, damp places like bathrooms and kitchens and come out and play at night while you sleep.
 Comforting, eh?
-German cockroaches get in through the tiniest cracks, and while you may be able to take care of some of the problem on your own, you may need to call a professional for cockroach control in Toronto.
+German cockroaches get in through the tiniest cracks, and while you may be able to take care of some of the problem on your own, you may need to call a professional for cockroach control.

 - Carpenter Ants – Carpenter ants are some of the most (and damaging) critters in the GTA.
 Carpenter ants are small creatures that get their jollies by burrowing their way through the wood in your home.
 They don’t eat through wood like termites, but rather they dig through wood to make their colony.
 These ants love rotting wood in nature, but in the city, they’ll take any damp wood they can get, which can lead to costly repairs to your home or business.